camunda/camunda-docs-manual/site/src/documents/api-references/rest/job-definition/post-query-count.html.md

 ---

 Query for the number of job definitions that fulfill given parameters.
-This method takes the same message body as the [POST query](ref:#job-definition-get-job-definitions-post) and is thus slightly more powerful than the [GET query count](ref:#job-definition-get-job-definitions-count).
+This method takes the same message body as the [POST query](ref:#job-definition-get-job-definitions-post) and therefore it is slightly more powerful than the [GET query count](ref:#job-definition-get-job-definitions-count).

 Method